 In the Data Review view, you can view the data generated by the master method.
 Use Data Review to verify the data for a compound before you generate reports.

-- To open the Data Review view
+- To open the Data Review view - To restore the default layout

-- To move, dock, or float Data Review panes

-- To restore the default layout

-To open the Data Review view
+❖ To open the Data Review view

 1. Click Analysis in the navigation pane.